 Hello!
 In my last post, I mentioned a new base for using Alcohol Inks.
 Well, frankly speaking, it isn’t exactly a replacement to Yupo paper, but it can definitely be used for simple background using alcohol inks.

 It is a translucent plastic sheet that could be used for book wrappers.
 Since it is non-porous, it can be well used.
 It is also not glossy (I have another one, which is totally transparent and glossy, but I haven’t used it here) Some beautiful effects can still be created, if not all that can be made using Yupo.
-Here are some examples (sorry about the grainy images, the weather isn’t so greta!)
+Here are some examples (sorry about the grainy images, the weather isn’t so great!)

 I use adhesive spray to stick the plastic to a normal cardbase.
 For some instances, I adhered the sheet before applying the alcohol inks; for others, I first applied the ink on the sheet, then adhered it on paper.
 Doesn’t made much of a difference either way.